jacobp112/limit-order-book/docs/testing.md

 PROPTEST_CASES=5000 cargo test --release -p lob --test properties
 ```

+## Fuzzing

-Fuzzing uses `cargo-fuzz` (libFuzzer) with `arbitrary`. libFuzzer's Windows
+Fuzzing uses `cargo-fuzz` (libFuzzer) with `arbitrary`, in `fuzz/`, outside
+the main workspace.
+Targets cover structured command streams, the journal
+parser and the snapshot decoder; every accepted input is run under the full
-support is experimental, so fuzzing is run in a Linux container.
+invariant audit. libFuzzer's Windows support is experimental, so fuzzing runs
+in a Linux container; the harness logic is also exercised on stable by
+`cargo test` in `fuzz/`.
+See `fuzz/README.md` for targets and commands.

 Scenario files (`crates/lob/tests/scenarios/*.scn`) interleave journal
 commands with the exact events expected and, optionally, the whole book as a